-Is your overall health and quality of life trending up or down?
+Are your overall health and quality-of-life trending up or down?
 How do you know?
 Pay attention to the way you feel.
 But that only tells part of the story.Measuring and tracking health markers helps identify issues before they become conditions.
 Click To Tweet

 Establishing your self-quantification baselines enable diet, lifestyle, supplementation, and new habits comparison over time.
 Like steering a ship, you can make minor or major alterations based on the data you collect over time.
 Today we’ll cover some of the most useful health & wellness testing biomarkers you should track, and how to get started.